Jean Paul Aka

 Getting young people interested in farming is one challenge, keeping them involved is another.
 But here too Jean Paul aims to improve young farmers’ prospects.

-By leveraging technology and knowledge sharing, Jean Paul and LOCARIZ are improving smallholder farmers’ access to financial services and helping to cultivate a value chain that supports a viable rice industry in Cote d’Ivoire, alleviates youth employment, and strengthens sustainable food chains.
+By leveraging technology and knowledge sharing, Jean Paul and LOCAGRI are improving smallholder farmers’ access to financial services and helping to cultivate a value chain that supports a viable rice industry in Cote d’Ivoire, alleviates youth employment, and strengthens sustainable food chains.

 We’re looking forward to working alongside him as he does.